paigeweber13/fine-hardware-visualization/README.md

    LOWER priority
 	 - IF I BUILD LIKWID FROM SOURCE, I CAN USE IT WITHOUT SUDO?????
 WTF???
  -  can likwid-accessD can only monitor at the process level?

-### Old TODO:
-These are things that directly relate to the final program we want to make, but Dr. Saule has asked me to spend time investigating likwid and how it works, instead of working on something that would conceivably go into the final program

- - put likwid markers into benchmark to see if I'm doing my own math right
- - compare to theoretical max to see if we can use these operations to saturate floating point operations
- - are there integer operation counters?
- - get a baseline benchmark
-   - try to saturate machine?
-     - calculate flop/s
-     - or use hardware counters
-   - use theoretical numbers for comparison

-As a POC, for now we're just going to focus on identifying peak performance and actual performance and then comparing the two.
-We will hard code an architecture and output the results to the command line.

- - Benchmark machine
-   - handwritten benchmark
-   - run likwid to measure FLOP/s and Mem bandwidth, use this as benchmark
-   - compare
- - programatically run likwid given some input executable
-   - get hardware counters and time execution to calculate flop/s

 ## Accomplishments:
  - evaluated both likwid and papi for use